HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_2/My_notes/Introduction_to_Cryptography-Revision_questions.md

 #### Cryptography Process

-1. Describe the Cryptography process is sending and receiving messages (with diagram)
+1. Describe the Cryptography process in sending and receiving messages (with diagram)
 1. State the two general classifications in cryptography

+### Crptographic Hash Functions